 Who It's For

 The Create Award is for recent graduates (within the past 2 years) from Art or Performing Arts programs.
-If you graduated in Spring of 2017 or later, you’re eligible to apply in 2019.
+If you graduated in 2021 or later, you’re eligible to apply in 2023.

 The goal of this residency is to support recently graduated artists in continued creation through access to equipment, mentoring and exhibitions.
 The first years out of art school is critical to the development of professional artistic practices.
 Artists who launch immediately into their chosen field are more likely to achieve success.
 The Create Award can endeavor to facilitate this launch.